Mathematics Sequence (18 credits)

 Data science requires interaction with large datasets spread across a variety of infrastructures.
 We will learn about databases in practice as well as tools for computation with big data including SQL databases, NoSQL databases, and tools such as Spark.
 (3 credits, Spring only)

-DTSC 481: Data Science Capstone Project
+DTSC 481: Data Science Capstone Project - 3 credits

 This course offers students the opportunity to use their data science skills to study problems that arise in real-world settings through an individual or group project.
 Students will explore solution strategies, implement a strategy, interpret their findings, and communicate their results in written form and/or orally.
 (3 credits, Spring only)